Anisan/osysHome/docs/web-interface.md

 ---

-## Change History (HistoryView)
+## Change History

-The **HistoryView** plugin (if installed) allows you to plot property value changes over time.

-1. Go to **Admin → HistoryView**
-2. Select an object and property
-3. Specify a time range
-4. The system displays a chart based on saved values

-> History is only stored for properties where `history > 0` (number of days to retain).
+Historical values are available for properties where `history > 0` (retention period in days).
+Visualization and advanced analysis are provided by optional plugins documented in their own directories.

 ---